cloudnative-pg/cloudnative-pg.github.io/content/blog/customizing-hcl/index.md

   - push it to the registry

 So a lot of boring work needed to be done in order to have updated images.
-The chance to avoid this work sounds prommising to me, so I started with the [hcl file]((https://raw.githubusercontent.com/cloudnative-pg/cloudnative-pg.github.io/refs/heads/main/content/blog/building-images-bake/bake.hcl))
+The chance to avoid this work sounds promising to me, so I started with the [hcl file]((https://raw.githubusercontent.com/cloudnative-pg/cloudnative-pg.github.io/refs/heads/main/content/blog/building-images-bake/bake.hcl))

 The wrote and adopted it to fit my needs.